SEO/SMO – Search Engine & Social Media Optimization

 Some SEO Tips…

 1. Write Short Titles – Use a maximum title length of 60 characters.
-More characters and your title will be truncated when displayed in search results.
-Less and you aren’t taking advantage of the valuable display space in search results.
+If you use more characters, your title will be truncated when displayed in search results.
+If you use fewer, you may not be taking advantage of the valuable display space in search results.

-2. Identify Your Description Keywords – You want to thoughtfully place as many keywords as possible in your description, yet still ensure it makes sense and is readable by a human viewer.
-The key is to determine which keywords you want to place high for in search results without jamming a bunch of nonsensical words in your description- this is called “Keyword Stuffing”.
+2. Identify Your Description Keywords – You should thoughtfully place keywords in your description, ensure the description makes sense and is readable by a human viewer.
+The key is to determine which keywords you want your site to be most closely associated with, without jamming a bunch of nonsensical words in your description — this undesirable technique is called “keyword stuffing” and can actually harm your page’s discover-ability.
 Web Services can assist you in determining those keywords.
-When in doubt, keep it simple, descriptive and to the point.
+When in doubt, keep it simple, descriptive, and to the point.

-4. Be Descriptive – the more descriptive you can be in describing what the page is about, the better.
-It will not only make more sense to the user, it will get you more traffic and better search ranking.
+4. Be Descriptive – The more descriptive you can be in describing what the page is about, the better.
+It will not only make more sense to the user, it will get you more appropriate traffic and a better search ranking.

-5. Create Unique On-Page Titles – This is VERY important.
-All page titles NEED to be unique.
-Google (and the other search engines) will actually penalize sites that have multiple, repetitive page titles.
+5. Create Unique On-Page Titles – This is very important.
+All page titles must be unique.
+Google (and the other search engines) will penalize sites that have multiple, repetitive page titles.

 Drop us a line at Web Services if you have questions or would like to go over the search engine visibility of your site.